Slideshow: A Visual Guide to Enlarged Prostate (BPH)

-An enlarged prostate occurs when a man's prostate gland slowly grows bigger as he ages.
+An enlarged prostate occurs when men's prostate gland slowly grows bigger as they age.
 More than half of men over age 60 have this condition, also called benign prostatic hyperplasia (BPH).
 Some men have symptoms and others don't.
 The exact causes are unknown, but one thing is sure: BPH is not cancer and it does not lead to cancer.
 The prostate sits below the bladder and produces fluid for semen.

 Symptom: Frequent Need to Urinate

 Do you have to pee more often these days?
 Especially at night, when you're trying to sleep?
 That’s a common symptom of BPH.
 It happens when the growing prostate presses on the urethra, the tube that carries urine out of your body.
 The bladder has to contract more strongly to get urine out.
 As a result, the bladder may start to contract even when it only contains a little urine, which makes you get the urge to go more often.

 With an enlarged prostate, it may take you longer to get the flow of urine going, and the flow may be weaker than it used to be.
 You may dribble urine or feel as if there's still some inside even though you're finished urinating.
 These symptoms happen because the pressure on the urethra makes it narrow, so your bladder must work harder to pass urine.

 Symptom: Inability to Urinate